pmeulen/ansible-tools/README.md

 * Install [Ansible](http://www.ansible.com).
 There are several ways to install Ansible.
 They are described in the [Ansible installation guide](http://docs.ansible.com/ansible/intro_installation.html).

-Clone or download this repository to your loacal machine if you haven't already.
+Clone or download this repository to your local machine if you haven't already.
 Next change into the "ansible-tools" directory (i.e. where this README is located) and create and start the development VM:

     $ vagrant up

 This prepares a VM that is ready to be managed by Ansible.
 It will call a simple Ansible playbook to make some changes to the VM.
 Run `$ vagrant provision` to rerun just the provisioning step and update the inventory.

 Create the new environment for the VM: